ArrowSphere/public-api-client/doc/general-marketplace.md

-# MarketPlace
+# Markeplace

 ## General information
-A marketPlace is defined by country ISO code (ISO 3166-1).
+A marketplace is defined by country ISO code (ISO 3166-1).
 Region managed by an arrow representative Office.

 ## Example